Stock Analysis · Taylor Morn Home (TMHC)

 Overview

 Taylor Morrison Home Corporation (TMHC) is a U.S. homebuilder.
-In simple terms, it buys or controls land, develops communities, builds single-family homes, and sells those homes to buyers.
-The company also offers related services that support the home purchase, such as mortgage lending and title services, which are typically provided around the time a home is closed (finalized).
+In simple terms, it buys and develops land, builds homes (often within planned communities), and sells those homes to customers.
+The company also supports buyers through related services such as mortgage origination and title/closing services, which are typically tied to its home sales activity.

-Main sources of revenue (largest to lowest) are generally structured as:
+Main sources of revenue are generally organized as follows (largest to smallest):

 Key Figures